604adrian/BullSniffer/README.md

 For those interested, screen-caps or promotional photos for your particular Apple device can be found on the App store.
 All screen-caps or promotional photos are stored in the [AppStoreAssets](./AppStoreAssets/) folder.

-## <a name="privacy">Privacy policy</a>
+# <a name="privacy">Privacy policy</a>
-This app requires access to your device's camera in order to function properly.
-That said, the app does not collect any information about the user whatsoever.
-No information is sent to any third parties since no information about the user is collected to begin with.
-The app does not record how often you use it, the photos you save, or anything at all.
-The data is all yours for the keeping.
+The Bull Sniffer requires the following permissions:
+1. Permission to access your device's camera
+2. Permission to save images to the camera roll

+Since the Bull Sniffer is essentially a camera app, these permissions are necessary for the app's proper functioning.
+These permissions are only exercised under one or both of the following conditions are met:
+1. The user is currently accessing the Bull Sniffers internal camera view
+2. The user saves a photo using the Bull Sniffer's user interface

+The Bull Sniffer does not collect any data about users or their app usage.
+More specifically:
+* The Bull Sniffer does not collect any third-party analytics
+* The Bull Sniffer does not include any third-party advertising
+* The Bull Sniffer does not share any data with third-parties
+* The Bull Sniffer does not collect any user or device data of any other kind

+In short: the Bull Sniffer does ***not*** collect any user or device data.

-## <a name="disclaimer">Legal disclaimers</a>
+# <a name="disclaimer">Legal disclaimers</a>
 * 💩 This app does not ***literally*** detect BS
 * 🧪 Strictly speaking, this app is not "scientific"
 * 🧬 Strictly speaking, this app's measurement software is not "highly technical"